E3SM-Project/polaris/docs/developers_guide/organization.md

 performance tests lasting 3-5 timesteps)
 * Variants on the above with different combinations of config options
 * Tests of all common config option combinations
+* Tests that verify identical behavior:
+  * across different numbers of cores
+  * across different numbers of threads
+  * with a longer model run and 2 (or more) shorter runs of the same total duration with a model restart

 ### Nightly suite